mhkr1898/pypdf/readme.md

 4. Document used abbreviations

 ## Debugging
-Debugging in VSCode (Python, TypeScript, and JavaScript)
+Debugging in VSCode (Python and JavaScript)
 ### Python
 1. Set breakpoints: Place breakpoints in your Python code by clicking in the left margin of the editor window next to the line of code where you want to pause the debugger.